Writing for Digital Media - MEJO 711

 Fundamentally, this course is about writing – clearly, precisely, accurately, with energy and voice, and for specific audiences.
 Fortunately, good writing is still valued online, and it is still rare, as well.
 The course is about writing in and for digital environments and about communicating effectively in those online environments, which often are populated with graphical content, multimedia and hypertextual, interactive elements.
 Learning how to achieve balance and a careful, deliberate blend of these elements is a primary goal, and accomplishing it will require new skills, intuitions and sensitivities.

-This course attempts to introduce students to cutting-edge trends and the latest advancements in the current information technology landscape.
-The course will focus both on theoretical models and frameworks that are relevant in digital environments as well as practical applications and implications of new media.
-Through a combination of lectures, readings, assignments, and projects, students will develop a nuanced understanding of diverse new media topics (e.g., online journalism, Web advertising, e-commerce, social networks, human-computer interaction, computer-mediated communication, virtual reality, etc.).
-The course is largely structured into two broad areas: new wine, new bottles (the examination of concepts, frameworks, and issues unique to new media) and old wine, new bottles (the influence of new media pertaining to concepts, frameworks, and issues in more traditional domains).
+MEJO 715 will introduce students to research and thinking about the latest advancements in communication and information technologies.
+This course will examine both the theoretical frameworks that are relevant in digital environments in addition to the practical applications and implications of new media.
+Through a combination of lectures, readings, assignments and projects, students will become familiar with the research surrounding a variety of exciting new media topics such as human-computer interaction, social networks, virtual reality, e-commerce, cyberpsychology, and digital social movements.
+This course is largely structured into two areas: new wine, new bottles (the examination of concepts, frameworks, and issues unique to digital media) and old wine, new bottles (the influence of new media pertaining to concepts, frameworks and issues in more traditional domains).

 Knowledge of the logic, conduct and ethics of research is essential and empowering.
 Communication professionals have more research tools at their disposal than ever before, and they are under more pressure to measure and evaluate the impact of communication products and services.